Self-organized homogenization of flow networks: Results

-To understand how the enzyme controls channel erosion rate $\chi$, we compute the wall erosion rate at all locations along the channel wall, and measure the enzyme concentration locally, within \SI{50}{\um} of the channel wall, which we denote $c_w$ to distinguish it from the concentration within the channel.
-The higher the local enzyme concentration $c_w$, the larger the erosion rate, see Fig.~\ref{fig:2}b.
-For concentrations between $c_w=\SI{1e-6}{\mol\per\liter}$ and $c_w=\SI{2e-5}{\mol\per\liter}$, the erosion rate increases as $\chi\sim\sqrt{c_w}$, with typical values around $\chi\approx\SI{5}{\um\per\minute}$ (see Supp.~Fig.~2b).
-We derive the erosion rates' scaling law from the diffusion of the enzyme into the hydrogel, coupled to Michaelis-Menten kinetics for the enzymatic reaction.
-Call $A$ the concentration of peptide cross-linker and $c_w$ the enzyme concentration.
-The erosion rate of the cross-linker is given by $dA/dt = -k_{\rm cat} c_w A/(K_M + A)$, where $k_{\rm cat}$ is the kinetic erosion constant in $\si{\per\s}$ and $K_M$ is the Michaelis constant in $\si{\mol\per\liter}$.
+To understand how the enzyme controls the channel erosion rate $dw/dt$, we compute the wall erosion rate at all locations along the channel wall and measure the enzyme concentration locally within \SI{50}{\um} of the channel wall, which we denote $c_w$ to distinguish it from the concentration within the channel.
+The higher the local enzyme concentration $c_w$, the larger the erosion rate, see Fig.~\ref{fig:2}c.
+For concentrations between $c_w=\SI{1e-6}{\mol\per\liter}$ and $c_w=\SI{2e-5}{\mol\per\liter}$, the erosion rate increases as $dw/dt\sim\sqrt{c_w}$, with typical values around $dw/dt\approx\SI{5}{\um\per\minute}$ (see Supp.~Fig.~2b~\cite{supp}).
+We derive the erosion rates' scaling law from the enzyme's diffusion into the hydrogel, coupled to Michaelis-Menten kinetics for the enzymatic reaction.
+Call $A$ the concentration of peptide crosslinker and $c_w$ the enzyme concentration.
+The erosion rate of the cross-linkers is given by $dA/dt = -k_{\rm cat} c_w A/(K_M + A)$, where $k_{\rm cat}$ is the kinetic erosion constant in $\si{\per\s}$ and $K_M$ is the Michaelis constant in $\si{\mol\per\liter}$.
 In our experiments, the initial concentration of crosslinker $A_0=\SI{20}{\mmol\per\liter}$ is much larger than typical values reported for the Michaelis constant of the hydrolysis of similar peptide chains by MMP-1, $K_M\approx \SI{0.5}{\mmol\per\liter}$~\cite{lutolf2003synthetic,nagase1996human}.
-Our characteristic time scale of the reaction is therefore $T\sim A_0/(k_{\rm cat}c_w)$.
+Therefore, our characteristic time scale of the reaction is $T\sim A_0/(k_{\rm cat}c_w)$.
 During this time, the enzyme has diffused a distance $Y\sim\sqrt{DT}$ into the hydrogel, with $D$ the diffusion coefficient of the enzyme in the hydrogel.
-The erosion rate $\chi$ is then proportional to
+The erosion rate $dw/dt$ is then proportional to

 recovering the square-root relationship.
 Note that the only unknown in Eq.~\eqref{eq:scaling} is the erosion constant $k_\mathrm{cat}$.
-Fitting the scaling law to our data, we extract $k_{\rm cat} \approx \SI{2.1\pm0.7}{\per\s}$, respectively $\chi_0=\SI{3.3\pm0.6e3}{\um\per\min\mol\tothe{-1/2}\liter\tothe{1/2}}$, in good agreement with the literature~\cite{nagase1996human,lutolf2003synthetic,patterson2010enhanced}, see Supp.~Mat.~3.
-The model is consistent over variations of height and buffer concentration in altered gels, see Supp.~Fig.~2c.
+Fitting the scaling law to our data, we extract $k_{\rm cat} \approx \SI{2.1\pm0.7}{\per\s}$, respectively $\chi_0=\SI{3.3\pm0.6e3}{\um\per\min\mol\tothe{-1/2}\liter\tothe{1/2}}$, in good agreement with the literature~\cite{nagase1996human,lutolf2003synthetic,patterson2010enhanced}, see Supp.~Mat.~3~\cite{supp}.
+The model is consistent over variations of height and buffer concentration in altered gels, see Supp.~Fig.~2c~\cite{supp}.